xavierconnelly/mi-ji/README.md

 2. Replace 'PROJECTNAME' with the folder name for the project

-3. Add extra photos as needed by copying the picture section
+3. Insert desired text

-  a. change the '01' to '02', '03' etc
+4. Repeat for each project image — changing the '01' succeeding the file name to '02', '03' etc

-4. Insert desired text

-5. Copy and paste code from the first '<div clas....' down
+5. Copy the code

-6. In Github create a new folder in the 'image' folder
+6. Open the index.html file in Github

+7. Click the edit button in the top right

+8. Paste the text in between the existing photo sections in the top (desktop) section of code

 For Mobile